How to Organise Work on an Effective Product Research

 The surrounding context greatly impacts our work.

-There’s another method, RITE that means Rapid Iterative Testing and Evaluation.
+There’s another method, RITE which means Rapid Iterative Testing and Evaluation.
 Take 2 people, solve their matching problems, then take another 2 and repeat the cycle.
 Do this for a week to get the quality outcome.
 The only thing is that a product designer engaged in the process is experienced well to adjust your product according to the strategy and the architecture.

 User Experience is a wide and comprehensive notion.
 And it wasn’t me who said this first!
 The longer you work with UX, the more often you come across it.